Bullies & Friends

 - When they are finished decorating, they can do a goggles parade around the room.
 Then they sit in a circle and talk about their favorite place or hideout at home or in their neighborhood.

 - The lesson plan has clear objectives: It involves the children in thinking about bullying and how to deal with bullies while teaching important reading and interpersonal skills.
 I love the way that friendship is an important discussion topic.
 I added some questions to include girls and the particular ways they can bully.

 - The Goggles Response Sheet is a great way for children to respond in writing.
 The sheets can be compiled into a class book titled “My Favorite Place” or “A Place I Feel Safe.”

 - The serious lesson ends on a lighter note, with an opportunity for the children to be creative and make their work unique.
 Ezra would have loved it!

 This lesson plan can be used independently or included in the schedule of lessons and activities developed by the PACER Center (Parent Advocacy Coalition for Educational Rights) for National Bullying Prevention Month.
-PACER offers educator toolkits and action plans to bring its advance its anti-bullying message in the classroom.
+PACER offers educator toolkits and action plans to bring its anti-bullying message in the classroom.